-- a.
-All employees are expected to abide by the provisions of this policy. - b.
-Employees are encouraged to communicate to their employer that they have a dependency or have had a dependency so that their rights are protected and they can be accommodated appropriately.
+- All employees are expected to abide by the provisions of this policy. - Employees are encouraged to communicate to their employer that they have a dependency or have had a dependency so that their rights are protected, and they can be accommodated appropriately.

-Accommodation Process

-During the accommodation process, the Association will respect the dignity and privacy of the individual requesting accommodation.
+Accommodation Process: During the accommodation process, the organization will respect the dignity and privacy of the individual requesting accommodation.
 During this time, the following actions may occur:

-- a.
-The employee may take a leave of absence to seek assessment and treatment for a drug and/or alcohol dependency. - b.
-The employee will be allowed to return to work upon rehabilitation. - c.
-The Association will accommodate relapses prior to, during, and post treatment, given the accommodation does not create undue hardship for the Association.
+- The employee may take a leave of absence to seek assessment and treatment for a drug and/or alcohol dependency. - The employee will be allowed to return to work upon rehabilitation. - The organization will accommodate relapses prior to, during, and post treatment, given the accommodation does not create undue hardship for the organization.